-Antony completed the Foundation Certificate in English Literature before going on to study at the University of Warwick, achieving a first class degree in English.
+Antony completed the Certificate in English Literature before going on to study at the University of Warwick, achieving a first class degree in English.

 'I retired in 2011 after 30 years as a Detective Inspector with Warwickshire Police but a year later I was still working full-time managing the Sexual Assault Referral Centre for Coventry and Warwickshire, a role I still fulfil.
 After leaving school at 17 I cancelled my university application, a decision I always regretted, and thought the opportunity to put it right would never arise.
 However when I met my wife she was just finishing a part-time degree in English at Warwick University and I was inspired to do something myself.
 At the time I wasn’t sure whether it would suit me, or if I’d have the time to commit to a full degree course so, after some research, I stumbled across the Foundation Certificate and thought it would be a useful and achievable option.

 'The most challenging aspect of the course was coming to terms with the rigours and structures of academic argument and essays.
 Capturing the right blend between original thought and expression and reflecting existing criticism.

 'Whilst the weekly commitment to travelling to Oxford for a couple of hours might have been daunting after a full day’s work, I found, on the contrary, that visiting Oxford was a delightful experience.
 Feeling in some small way a part of such a venerable institution was deeply rewarding and I took great satisfaction in my own developing critical skills.